julienloizelet/ddev-tools/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Requirements

+This add-on depends on [DDEV](https://ddev.readthedocs.io/en/stable/).

 ## Introduction

-The purpose of this [DDEV](https://ddev.readthedocs.io/en/stable/) add-on is to share my development DDEV's tools.
+The purpose of this DDEV add-on is to share my development DDEV's tools.

 I mainly use it to work on Magento 2 modules, WordPress plugins and other PHP projects.